jasonqiu212/nus-cheatsheets/CS4225/cs4225-cheatsheet.md

 #### Spider Trap

-- ==Spider trap==: Group of nodes with in-links into the group, but no out-links out of the group
+- ==Spider trap==: Subset of nodes with in-links into the group, but no out-links out of the group
+  - 1 node pointing to itself is also a spider trap
   - Random surfer stuck in group $\rightarrow$ Spider trap absorbs all the "importance"
 - Solution: At each time step, random surfer has 2 options:
   1. With probability $\beta$, follow an out-link at random